UDOOboard/X86-Docs/docs/13_Advanced_Topics/01_UEFI_update.md

 ## UEFI Update utility

-At the following link you can find the latest UEFI Firmware and the UEFI Update Utility to quickly and easily updates flash devices with new BIOS firmware.
+At the following link you can find the latest UEFI Firmware and the UEFI Update Utility to quickly and easily updates flash devices with new UEFI Setup firmware.

 [UEFI BIOS Update Utility](http://download.udoo.org/files/UDOO_X86/UEFI_update/UDOOX86_B02-Bios_Update_rel101.zip)